harry1453/KLaunchpad/README.md

 TODO
 ```

-### In JavaScript
+### In JavaScript (JavaScript, TypeScript

-KLaunchpad supports being used **in the browser** via JavaScript.
+KLaunchpad supports usage **in the browser** via JavaScript.
 It does not support Node.js because Node does not implement the Web MIDI API.

 NPM: [`klauchpad`](https://www.npmjs.com/package/klaunchpad)

 Pure JS: `TODO`

+### Via a native shared library (C, Go, Rust, Python, etc)

+This is only supported on Windows at the moment.

+TODO

 ## Examples

-Available Examples:
+Standard examples, available in every language that has examples:

 * Different Lighting Modes - Shows off solid, flash and pulse lighting modes.
 Demonstrates using different lighting modes.
 * Enter Bootloader - Forces the launchpad to open its bootloader menu.